Search This Blog

 • Opening day to request school auditoriums for dates of use during the upcoming MCPS Summer Break.

-• Opening day to reserve athletic fields and other outdoor facilities (e.g. school tennis courts, outdoor basketball courts, and parking lots) for dates of use March 15 through August 15.
+• Opening day to reserve athletic fields and other outdoor facilities (e.g. school tennis courts and parking lots) for dates of use March 15 through August 15.

 🗓️ April 13, 2026 (2nd Monday in April)